umich-arc/windows-packer-templates/README.md

 ### Getting Started ###
 1. Install racker by running `bundle install`
-- Using the provided `unattend-template.xml` file, use sed or another method to replace the following strings:
+- Using the provided `unattend-template.xml` file, use sed or another method to replace the following strings and make a file called `Autounattend.xml`:
   - `111USERNAME` - local user created to run packer scripts
   - `111PASSWORD` - password for local user
   - `111ADMINPASS` - password for built-in admin account